 Given the exclusivity of the nanocurrent with this device, the app seamlessly aligns with the ZIIP, leaving little room for compatibility with NuFace Trinity device, except perhaps for a couple of the full face treatments.
 This bears repeating: you can’t get these routines anywhere else because no other at-home tool on the market offers nanocurrent to lock in your results.
 You can read more about why nanocurrent is so special in my ZIIP Halo Review.

 But it gets better.
 Not only can you use the current ZIIP Halo treatments when you download the ZIIP app, but there’s also a secret menu of the old treatments from the original device.
-Just click “HALO” in the top right corner and select the ZIIP OX or GX device to tailor your treatments even more.
+Just click “HALO” in the top right corner and select the ZIIP OX or ZIIP GX device to tailor your treatments even more.
 The device changes the wave form for each treatment for optimal skin rejuvenation.

 In terms of style, the NuFace app exuded a medical aesthetic, positioning you as the professional administering the facial.
 In contrast, the ZIIP app beckoned for a cup of your favorite hot bevy and a fireplace, creating a cozy ambiance for your relaxing at-home facial experience.